 Following his installation as Chancellor in 1933, the book became an almost sacred work.
 A copy was to be found and displayed in every household, and it was traditional to keep it inside a wooden box carved with oak leaves.
 Every couple who got married were given a copy by the state along with their signed marriage certificate.

 There was also a condensed version of both volumes in one book.
 During the war years, every soldier was given a compact and abridged copy as part of his kit, and was expected to use it as a source of inspiration and motivation.
 Over 10 million copies were bought, sold or given out in Germany during World War Two.

 The best overview of the book is from the list of chapters.
 Volume one is autobiographical, outlining Hitler’s personal journey which led to his beliefs.
 Volume two is forward looking and sets out his dream for the perfect Germany and people.

 Mein Kampf contains Hitler’s detailed thoughts about racial differences of people and their proposed value or lack of value to the German nation.
 It also contains instructions for how children are to be schooled, the duties of a good German wife, and instructions for the attainment of the perfect German man in health, fitness, education and duty to the NSDAP Party.

-Each Chapter is subdivided into subjects of about three pages each, and the titles of these are both interesting and revealing of Germany’s journey into and through the war years.
-Here are some examples of instantly recognisable Nazi doctrine, which covers around 40 pages:
+Each Chapter is subdivided into subjects of about three pages each, the titles of which reveal Germany’s journey into and through the war years.
+Here are some examples of instantly recognisable Nazi doctrine, which covers around 40 pages of the text.

-German Copyright of Mein Kampf had been held by the state of Bavaria for 70 years and they had prohibited it from being reissued, but this ownership ended on 31 December 2015, and it is now unprotected by any copyright law.
+German Copyright of Mein Kampf had been held by the state of Bavaria for 70 years.
+They had prohibited it from being reissued; however, this ownership ended on 31 December 2015, and it is now unprotected by any copyright law.